 To better understand how substances play a role in your life, visit the You and Substance Use Workbook on the Here to Help website: www.heretohelp.ca.
 This website also features detailed information on substance use and mental health, including the Depression, Anxiety, Alcohol and Other Drugs information sheet.

-You can also find information about a wide variety of substance use issues on the Centre for Addictions Research of BC website: www.carbc.ca
+You can also find information about a wide variety of substance use issues on the Canadian Institute for Substance Use Research website: www.cisur.ca

 About the author